mohamed-ie/libraries/README.md

 ## Libraries Overview

-### 1. App Event Invoker
+### 1. App Event

-The **App Event Invoker** is a powerful utility for managing **application-wide events**.
+The **App Event** is a utility for managing **application-wide events**.
 It enables event-driven communication between different parts of your app in a thread-safe and efficient manner.

 #### Features:
 - **Event Emission and Observation**: Emit events using `AppEventInvoker` and observe them across your app.